JingXuJana/git-papers/journal.md

+I have no idea what is going on here

 I am now in a new branch  this paper is with Elina

 I know hhhhh
 crazy